simontuffs/cloudstream/README.md

 cloudsight
 ==========

-Real Time Analytics for the Cloud, in the Cloud
+Real Time Analytics for the Cloud, in the Cloud, with a chance of, well, you know.